tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 Open the slideshow and go to the slides on functions.
 Explain the following:

-* This section on functions is meant to help write programs with modularity. **Modularity** is the degree to which components or parts can be separated or decoupled from a whole.
+* This section on functions is meant to help write programs with modularity. **Modularity** is the degree to which code components or parts can be separated or decoupled from a whole.

 * **Modularity** greatly improves code readability and ensures that reusable lines of code are reused in an efficient, effective way.